jadepanths/Python-PyTorch-Tutorial/README.md

 # Basic PyTorch
 ## Tensors
 Tensors are a specialized data structure similar to arrays and metrices.
 Tensors are similar to [NumPy's](https://numpy.org/devdocs/user/absolute_beginners.html) ndarrays.
 However, Tensors can run on GPUs or hardware accelerators making significant faster than NumPy especially when running on GPUs.
 You can learn more about [NumPy vs Tensors](https://medium.com/thenoobengineer/numpy-arrays-vs-tensors-c58ea54f0e59) here.
+A very short definition of tensor is a metrix of N ≥ 3 dimensions.
 Note that all tensors are immutable like Python numbers and strings: you can never update the contents of a tensor, only create a new one.

 ### Initializing a Tensor
 #### Directly from arrays